johnwcowan/r7rs-work/TimeAdvancedCowan.md

 support for named time zones as defined by the
 [IANA time zone database](https://www.iana.org/time-zones); these are strings.

-When local time jumps backwards (typically some time in the autumn, or else for political reasons at any time), the same local time can represent two different Universal Time values.
+When local time jumps backwards (typically some time in the autumn in the temperate zones, or else for political reasons at any time), the same local time can represent two different Universal Time values.
 Such a situation is called a *time fold* and is represented as 0 for the earlier time